euroargodev/DMQC_status_and_statistics/README.md

   - grep (Matlab grep equivalent function)

  **WARNING 1** : Profile_QC for PRES information is not yet available in the Argo detailed index. <br />
- It is filled with qc="X" in the scriptfor the moment, and plots related to pres profile<br />
+ It is filled with qc="X" in the script for the moment, and plots related to pres profile<br />
  qc are skipped.<br />

  **WARINING 2** : the detailed index has an issue with some psal adjustments